 Another restaurant in Milan that offers the all you can eat solution is La Sidreria.
 The name already hints at what you will find mainly: cider, they have as many as 7 types that you can drink as much as you want by tapping it directly from their barrel present on the premises.
 But how does the all you can eat function?
 The restaurant offers a menu that changes monthly, offering revisited dishes from every part of Italy.
 It costs 25 euros per person during the week and 30 euros on weekends.
 Every dish also has its vegan version so anyone can eat here peacefully.

-Where: via Arcangelo Corelli, 31 – open Tuesday through Saturday for dinner only.
+Address: Via Arcangelo Corelli, 31, open Tuesday through Saturday for dinner only.
 Closed Sunday and Monday.

 There is a restaurant in Milan that takes you to Valchiavenna.
-Directly in the mountains without leaving Milan to enjoy the delicacies of the mountains: bresaola, pizzoccheri, polenta, taglionini with venison ragout and more.
-We are at Crotto Quartino‘s.
-WE èroprio here on certain daysaste you can eat until you can’t eat anymore.
-For example.
-Every night there’s a 2-for-1 promotion: order a portion of white pizzoccheri (house specialty)and they’ll bring you two; on Tuesdays traditional barbecue for 30 euros per person, and on Thursdays polenta is served by the meter ( polenta served either with venison or mushroom salmi).
+Directly in the mountains without leaving Milan to enjoy the delicacies of the mountains: bresaola, pizzoccheri, polenta, taglionini with venison ragout and much more.
+We are at Crotto Quartino.
+Here on certain days you can eat until you can’t eat anymore.
+For example, every night there is a two-for-one promotion: order a portion of white pizzoccheri (the house specialty) and they bring you two; on Tuesdays traditional grilled meats for 30 euros per person, and on Thursdays polenta is served by the meter (with venison or mushroom salmi).

-Where: 9 Dionigi Bussola Street.
-Open daily, weekdays for dinner, weekends lunch and dinner
+Address: Via Dionigi Bussola, 9: open daily, weekdays for dinner, weekends lunch and dinner.